-Thomas J. Schuetz, M.D., Ph.D., has served as our Chief Executive Officer since the closing of the Merger, and prior to that time served as Chief Executive Officer of Compass Therapeutics since 2014.
+Thomas J. Schuetz, M.D., Ph.D., has served as our Chief Executive Officer since the closing of the Merger, and prior to that time served as Chief Executive Officer and Director of Compass Therapeutics since 2014.
 He has over 20 years of experience in oncology, biopharmaceutical drug development and life science venture investing.
-Dr. Schuetz co-founded Compass Therapeutics in 2014 following conceptual discussions while he was a venture partner at OrbiMed Advisors LLC.
+Dr. Schuetz co-founded Compass in 2014 following conceptual discussions while he was a venture partner at OrbiMed Advisors LLC.
 As a physician-scientist and serial entrepreneur, he aspired to create an antibody therapeutic company based on novel biology, protein engineering and key medical insights gathered throughout his career.
-While at OrbiMed, Dr. Schuetz co-founded Audentes Therapeutics, now a publicly traded biotechnology company where he remains a director.
-Also at OrbiMed, he participated in the investments in Enobia Pharma, Relypsa and Arteaus Therapeutics, and served as a director at each of those companies.
+While at OrbiMed, Dr. Schuetz co-founded Audentes Therapeutics, where he served as a director until its acquisition by Astellas.
+Also at OrbiMed, worked on the investments in Enobia Pharma, Relypsa and Arteaus Therapeutics, and served as a director at each of those companies.
 Enobia was acquired by Alexion Pharmaceuticals in 2011, Relypsa was acquired by Galencia in 2016 and Arteaus was acquired by Eli Lilly in 2014.
 Dr. Schuetz has multiple years of clinical strategy, development and operations experience including roles as chief medical officer of Therion Biologics Corporation, a cancer vaccine company, and as the vice president of clinical affairs at Transkaryotic Therapies, a company acquired by Shire.
 Dr. Schuetz completed his medical training at Massachusetts General Hospital, where he served as the chief medical resident, and completed a medical oncology fellowship at the Dana-Farber Cancer Institute.
-Dr. Schuetz holds a B.S. in chemistry from Xavier University, an M.D. from Harvard Medical School, and a Ph.D. in genetics from Harvard University.
+Dr. Schuetz holds a B.S. in chemistry from Xavier University, an M.D. from Harvard Medical School and a Ph.D. in genetics from Harvard University.
 He is board certified in medical oncology.
-We believe that based on Dr. Schuetz's knowledge of our company, industry and business and his service as Compass's Chief Executive Officer, Dr. Schuetz is qualified to serve on our board of directors.
+We believe that based on Dr. Schuetz's knowledge of our company, industry and business and his service as Compass's Chief Executive Officer, Dr. Schuetz is qualified to serve on our Board of Directors.

-Steven Squinto, Ph.D., has served as a member of our board of directors since the closing of the Merger, and prior to that time served as a member of the board of directors of Compass Therapeutics since 2015.
+Steven Squinto, Ph.D., has served as a member of our Board of Directors since the closing of the Merger, and prior to that time served as a member of the board of directors of Compass Therapeutics since 2015.
 Dr. Squinto is an executive partner with OrbiMed Advisors LLC and has over twenty-five years of biotechnology industry experience.
 Dr. Squinto was a co-founder of Alexion Pharmaceuticals, Inc. and served as its executive vice president and chief global operations officer.
 Prior to 2013, he was Alexion's global head of research and development.
 From 1988 to 1992, Dr. Squinto held various positions at Regeneron Pharmaceuticals, Inc. Prior to Regeneron, he held a joint academic position at both the Tulane University and LSU Medical Schools.
 He is a recipient of numerous honors and awards from academic and professional organizations for his scientific work.
-Dr. Squinto currently serves on the board of directors of SpringWorks Therapeutics, Inc. and Passage Bio.
-Dr. Squinto previously served on the boards of directors of Arvinas, Inc. and Audentes Therapeutics, Inc. Dr. Squinto received his B.A. in chemistry and Ph.D. in biochemistry and biophysics from Loyola University of Chicago.
+Dr. Squinto currently serves on the Board of Directors of SpringWorks Therapeutics, Inc. (Nasdaq: SWTX) and Passage Bio (Nasdaq: PASG).
+Dr. Squinto previously served on the boards of directors of Arvinas, Inc. (Nasdaq: ARVN) and Audentes Therapeutics, Inc. Dr. Squinto received his B.A. in chemistry and Ph.D. in biochemistry and biophysics from Loyola University of Chicago.
 We believe that Dr. Squinto is qualified to serve as a director based on his industry experience, including his operational experience in drug discovery and development, and service on multiple company boards.